DEQrmichie/heatsource-9/README.md

 as a CSV, the input files must also be CSV.
 If the control file is an Excel file (.xlsx), the input files must also be saved as Excel files.
 Model output files are always written as CSV (UTF-8 Unicode) files.

+## 5.0 Model run modes

-## 5.0 Using Command Line
+### 5.1 Command Line

 Heat Source can be set up and run directly from the command line.
-Using command line requires the Python package be installed.
+Using command line requires the Python package be installed or having hs.exe on PATH.

 Usage:
 ``` shell